The roots of SolidCAM actually started when I immigrated to Israel from Canada.

 When I arrived to Israel, I went to Israel Aircraft Industries.
 The manager of the department, where I was supposed to work, told me that he is very interested to hire me but could not do it at the moment because of an all over hiring freeze in Israel Aircraft Industries.
 He said that he will contact me when the hiring freeze ends!
 So again I was without work.
 But then I was given the contact of a Professor in the Technion University, the most advanced engineering university in Israel, and I was told that maybe he is looking for a person with my skills.
 I travelled to the Technion in Haifa and had a meeting with him.
 He said to me that actually he does not have a job to offer me but he would be glad to be my advisor if I decide to do my Doctorate studies at the Technion.
 I had originally no intention at all to continue my studies to a doctorate.
 However I took the decision to do a doctorate in my spare time – an eventful decision that would change all my professional future.

 After working shortly in some places, the hiring freeze in Israel Aircraft Industries ended and I started working there.
 It was very interesting work, exactly suited for my skills and interests – it was worth the wait.
 I worked there in the area of CAD and CAE for aircraft, developing programs for the internal use of the Engineering Dept in Israel Aircraft Industries.
 In parallel I continued with my research work for my doctorate at the Technion.
 I had changed advisors in my doctorate meanwhile and was able to find some common thread between my work in Israel Aircraft and the research work I was doing in my doctorate.
 It took me 7 years, with ups and downs, until I finally finished my doctorate.
+The results of my doctoral research in interactive optimization of structures were quite interesting and beneficial!

 I was then offered by the Technion to teach a course in computer graphics there, once a week.
 The Technion was located in Haifa, a one and half hour drive from where I lived.
 Discussing the subject with my wife Linda, she commented that it would be much more practical to teach in Bar-Ilan University, which was located 5 minutes from my home and where she has studied for her degree in psychology.
 Her idea appealed to me.